 - Learning Outcomes

-- The principal learning outcome is a wide and comprehensive knowledge of the various components of musculoskeletal tissues.
-This will also include a good understanding of how these tissues interact with each other at a functional physiological, histological and molecular basis.
+- A good understanding of how these tissues interact with each other at a functional physiological, histological and molecular basis.